Sonukr/react-gitbook/lectures/02-further-react-info/03-ES6-Arrow.md

-## Arrow functions
+## Arrow Functions

-"function", "function", "function", are you tired of writing that word?
+"function", "function", "function"...
+Are you tired of writing that word?
 So are we.
 The arrow function `=>` is a more concise syntax for declaring functions.
 It looks like a little rocket arrow, in fact, and something that cool isn't usually in javascript.
 Arrow functions are not _only_ different in syntax, however - their scope is also different from a regular `function` declaration.

 ### Basic Syntax